auszed/risk_calculator/README.md

-svelte app for a risk calculator
+A Svelte application designed as a risk calculator to help assess and understand the risks being managed at any given moment.